Top 10 Currencies That Are Considered the Strongest in Asia

 Exchange rate: 1 AZN = 0.588 USD

 The official currency of Azerbaijan, the Azerbaijani manat, was introduced in 2006.
 The economy of Azerbaijan relies on exports of natural resources, but the country has also diversified into other sectors, such as agriculture, tourism and manufacturing.
-The country’s petroleum industry contributes to the stability of the AZN, as oil exports generate significant foreign currency inflows.
+The country’s petroleum industry contributes to the AZN exchange rate, as oil exports generate significant foreign currency inflows.
 Azerbaijan is known for its rich cultural heritage and landscapes.

 6. Brunei Dollar (BND)

 Brunei’s official currency appeared in 1967.
 The economy of Brunei is dependent on oil and gas exports.
 Similar to Qatar, Brunei is one of the largest producers of liquefied natural gas (LNG) in the world.
 The Brunei dollar has been pegged to the Singapore dollar since the currency board arrangement.
-The BND also remains stable due to the country’s vast natural reserves.
+The BND is an Asian currency that ranks among the top ten thanks to the country's vast natural resources.
 Brunei is a popular tourist destination due to its pristine rainforests and beautiful beaches.

 5. Singapore Dollar (SGD)

 The Singapore dollar, which was introduced in 1967, is an Asia-Pacific currency.
-Singapore’s economy is based on exports of electronics and chemicals and developed services such as finance and tourism.
-The Monetary Authority of Singapore operates the exchange rate of the SGD using a managed float regime.
+Singapore’s economy is based on exports of electronics, chemicals, and developed services such as finance and tourism.
+The Monetary Authority of Singapore (MAS) operates the exchange rate of the SGD using a managed float regime.
 The rate can fluctuate within a specified band, and the MAS intervenes in the forex market to prevent high volatility.
-Singapore is the leading financial centre in the Asia-Pacific region — it ranked third in the Global Financial Centre Index in 2022.
+Singapore is the leading financial centre in the Asia-Pacific region — it ranked fourth in the Global Financial Centre Index in 2025.

 4. Jordanian Dinar (JOD)